SnowEx/snowexsql/docs/database_structure.rst

 **layers**

-Stores individual layer or profile measurements from snow pits — one row per depth value at a site.
-Examples include density profiles, temperature profiles, hand hardness, and SMP measurements.
+Stores individual layer (e.g. snow pit) or profile (e.g. SMP) information.
+For example, one row for a snow pit holds density or temperature for one layer.
 Each row links to a site (which provides the geographic location and date), a measurement type, and an instrument.

 Key columns: ``id``, ``depth`` (cm from surface), ``bottom_depth``,